bhavishyasharma/IITH-LAB/ACN/assignment_02/TCPChat/README.md

 The server accepts max N connections at a time and maintains a backlog of N clients.
 If the server thread queue is full, the client waits and "Waiting in queue" is displayed on top.

+Server Threads
+- Main Thread - Accept Client Connections, creates a list of connected clients
+- ClientHandler Thread - per client thread for receiving messages.
+Each message received is pushed back to shared queue.
+- QueueHandler Thread - Watches queue for any messages.
+If a message is in the queue, it is poped and forwarded to each connected client.
+- ClientThread Handler Thread - watches the list of connected clients and frees the client thread if the client has finished.

+Client Threads
+- Main Thread - Read input from user and send message to server.
+- Receiving Thread - Continuously receive messages from server.

 ##### Build Instructions

 ```